Kantis/ks3/README.md

 # KotlinX Serialization Standard Serializers (KS3)

-This project aims to provide a set of serializers for common types.
+This project aims to provide a set of serializers for common types, as well as provide [utilities](/doc/builders.md) to make it more convenient to build custom serializers for your needs.

 > ⚠️ Consider this project to be [Alpha](https://kotlinlang.org/docs/components-stability.html) for the time being.
 We would be happy for you to use it, and appreciate your feedback, but things may be re-written.
 We hope to reach [Beta](https://kotlinlang.org/docs/components-stability.html) relatively quick.